barionleg/cesium.wiki.gs/Geometry-and-Appearances.md

 scene.getPrimitives().add(extentPrimitive);
 ```

-Instead of using the explicit [`ExtentPrimitive`](http://cesium.agi.com/Cesium/Build/Documentation/ExtentPrimitive.html) type, we used the generic [`Primitive`](http://cesium.agi.com/Cesium/Build/Documentation/Primitive.html), which combined the geometry instance and appearance.
-For now, we will not differentiate between a `Geometry` and a [`GeometryInstance`](http://cesium.agi.com/Cesium/Build/Documentation/GeometryInstance.html) other than an instance is a container for a geometry.
+Instead of using the explicit [`ExtentPrimitive`](http://cesium.agi.com/Cesium/Build/Documentation/ExtentPrimitive.html) type, we used the generic [`Primitive`](http://cesium.agi.com/Cesium/Build/Documentation/Primitive.html), which combines the geometry instance and appearance.
+For now, we will not differentiate between a [`Geometry`](http://cesium.agi.com/Cesium/Build/Documentation/Geometry.html) and a [`GeometryInstance`](http://cesium.agi.com/Cesium/Build/Documentation/GeometryInstance.html) other than an instance is a container for a geometry.

 To create the geometry for the extent, i.e., the triangles covering the rectangular region and that fit the curvature of the globe, we create an [`ExtentGeometry`](http://cesium.agi.com/Cesium/Build/Documentation/ExtentGeometry.html).

 <p align="center"> [[geometryandappearances/geometryWireframe.png]] </p>

-Since we know it is on the surface, we use the [`EllipsoidSurfaceAppearance`](http://cesium.agi.com/Cesium/Build/Documentation/EllipsoidSurfaceAppearance.html), which is able to save memory and support all materials given that the geometry is on the surface - or at a constant height.
+Since we know it is on the surface, we can use the [`EllipsoidSurfaceAppearance`](http://cesium.agi.com/Cesium/Build/Documentation/EllipsoidSurfaceAppearance.html).
+This is able to save memory and support all materials given that the geometry is on the surface or at a constant height above the ellipsoid.

 ## Combing Geometries